The slug club

 As he was walking, a tight knot appeared in his stomach.
 He wasn’t sure why.
 The alley was empty.
 But for some reason, his instinct was telling him that he was not quite alone.
 And he didn’t exactly feel in the best company.
 He crossed the little river.
 The turpid waters were moving slowly, in the gentle breeze, and glistening in the moonlight.
 He rolled his eyes thinking about his young friend praising the charm of good old spinners end.
 An eerie kind of beauty, girl… Really.
 He went through the passage that led to the main lane, facing the old factory.
 The main tower stood there, as always, ominous in the deeper darkness.
 He turned his back on it, as his house was somewhere at the end of the alley.
 He was almost there.
 And yet, the knot in his stomach grew tighter, still.
 He put his hands in his pockets, and reached for his wand.
 Something was definately lurking.
 He would have to be quick.
 He could almost smell the danger.

 « What are you?
-What do you want? » He finally said.
-He was keeping his voice and demeanor steady, but the unease was growing, he had to admit.
+What do you want? » He was keeping his voice and demeanor steady, but the unease was growing, he had to admit.

 Severus didn’t have time to react, when it threw itself at him.
 In a split second, he was pushed on a wall, and teeth were about to sink into his neck, when he managed to throw a fire spell.
 This time, the rogue vampire squeeled as it burned.
 When he saw the fire extinguish itself way too quickly on the burning, rotten skin, Severus knew that it was time to run.
 And he did.